 Anime Review | March comes in like a Lion

-Maybe it’s because this is my first post in March, or maybe it’s because this series took a three-week hiatus during the Winter Olympics in Pyeongchang and I missed it very much.
+Maybe it’s because tomorrow’s the first day of March.
+Maybe it’s because this series took a three-week hiatus during the Winter Olympics in Pyeongchang, and I missed it very much.
 Either way, I can’t think of a better time to finally write a review for March comes in like a Lion.

 March comes like a Lion, or 3-gatsu no Lion, is one of those series you’d completely dismiss if someone else hadn’t talked you into watching it in the first place.
 I mean, why would anyone want to watch a 40-plus episodes anime about a sad teen who plays shogi?
 I’ll tell you why.
 This borderline masterpiece of a series is heartbreaking, heartwarming, and everything in between.

 While it does have its flaws, the series stands out due to its depiction and handling of serious issues like social anxieties, loneliness, depression, and bullying.
 It’s impactful and artistic, two words I don’t often confidently use to describe an anime.

 I’ll jump straight into the review and try to keep things as spoiler-free as possible.
 But before we start, if you’re not a fan of slow-paced series, heavy narration, or getting lost because no one thoroughly explained the rules of a game to you, then this anime probably isn’t for you.